Gujarat Assembly elections: BJP upbeat ahead of counting of votes | Politics

 - India

-The ruling BJP in Gujarat is aiming for a straight seventh win in Assembly elections in the state, with hours left for counting of votes for elections held on December 1 and 5.
+The ruling BJP in Gujarat is aiming for a straight seventh term in the state, with hours left for counting of votes for Assembly elections held on December 1 and 5.

-Exit polls have predicted a big majority for the BJP in Gujarat and the saffron party looks set to retain power in the state for the seventh consecutive term and equal Left Front's feat in West Bengal.
+It was a high-stakes three-cornered fight between the BJP, Congress and AAP.
+Political observers said the outcome will determine who captures the main opposition space in Gujarat.

+For the BJP, a positive result will firm up Narendra Modi's bid for a third consecutive term as PM in 2024.
+For the Congress, its role as the main challenger to the BJP is at stake and Thursday's results will reveal if the party's 'silent campaign' has cut ice with people, an observer said.
+Top leaders of the party were busy with the Bharat Jodo Yatra.

 While the contest in Gujarat has traditionally been between the BJP and Congress, it was three-cornered this time around with Aam Aadmi Party (AAP) entering the poll arena.